 Back on topic:

-I have the original soundtrack of the movie in my collection, in compact disc format.
-This album anyway is a great piece, relaxing and funny (thinking about John Belushi screams!!) at the same time... maybe some people won't appreciate the fact that ALL the tracks are covers from 1950s to 70s blues and soul songs.
+I have the original soundtrack of the movie in my collection, in Compact Disc format.
+Anyway, Briefcase Full Of Blues is a great piece - relaxing and funny (thinking about John Belushi screams!!) at the same time.
+Some people might not appreciate the fact that ALL the tracks are covers of blues and soul songs from the 1950s to the 1970s but I don’t see it as a problem.

-sold over two million copies in the US and won double platinum!
+"Briefcase Full Of Blues" reaches position number 1 on the "Billboard 200", sold over two million copies in the US and went double platinum!

-I have the original soundtrack of the movie in my collection, in compact disc format.
-This album anyway is a great piece, relaxing and funny (thinking about John Belushi screams!!) at the same time... maybe some people won't appreciate the fact that ALL the tracks are covers from 1950s to 70s blues and soul songs.
+I have the original soundtrack of the movie in my collection, in Compact Disc format.
+Anyway, Briefcase Full Of Blues is a great piece - relaxing and funny (thinking about John Belushi screams!!) at the same time.
+Some people might not appreciate the fact that ALL the tracks are covers of blues and soul songs from the 1950s to the 1970s but I don’t see it as a problem.

-sold over two million copies in the US and won double platinum!
+"Briefcase Full Of Blues" reaches position number 1 on the "Billboard 200", sold over two million copies in the US and went double platinum!

-Blues Brothers band were:
+Blues Brothers band:

 "Joliet" Jake Blues (John Belushi) – lead vocals